rubino25/RatOS/site/docs/configuration/chamber_filter.md

 ## Configuration

-The feature is activated by default, you dont need to do anything.
-But you can override the settings in your printer.cfg if wanted.
+This feature is enabled by default and requires no additional configuration.
+However, you can customize the settings in your printer.cfg if desired:

 ```
 [gcode_macro RatOS]